svetzal/blog-content/posts/2021/snapmaker_pencil_tray.md

 _and I rounded the inner corners_

 ![](images/snapmaker/Pastedimage20211205154947.png)
 _I created another sketch from the front surface, projected a couple references edges onto it and drew a bezier curve so it would be easier for my pudgy fingers to grab a pencil.
 Yes, I know that curve is not anchored (it's blue, not black), trust me I tried, one day I'll figure it out.
-Maybe when I make this model parametric._
+Maybe one day if I make this model parametric._

 ![](images/snapmaker/Pastedimage20211205155034.png)
 _I extruded the area above the bezier curve to cut out the curve from the component._